Ashanti (singer): 2001–2003: Ashanti, Chapter II and Ashanti's Christmas

 Ashanti was first noticed by Irv Gotti because of her vocal skills.
 He asked her to pen hooks for his rap artists and to perform with them in duets.
 Ashanti provided the melodic response to their call.
 Ashanti was first featured as a background vocalist on rapper Big Pun's song "How We Roll".
 In the same year, Ashanti was featured on fellow labelmate Cadillac Tah's singles "Pov City Anthem" and "Just Like a Thug".
 She also appeared on the 2001 The Fast and the Furious soundtrack as a featured artist on Vita's 2001 hip hop remake of Madonna's "Justify My Love" and on the solo track "When a Man Does Wrong".
 She was then featured on Fat Joe's "What's Luv?" and Ja Rule's "Always on Time".
 "What's Luv?" and "Always on Time" were released simultaneously and became two of the biggest hit songs of 2002.
-Ashanti became the first female to occupy the top two positions on the U.S. Billboard Hot 100 chart simultaneously when "Always on Time" and "What's Luv?" were at numbers one and two, respectively.
+Ashanti became the first woman to occupy the top two positions on the U.S. Billboard Hot 100 chart simultaneously when "Always on Time" and "What's Luv?" were at numbers one and two, respectively.

 Following the success of her collaborations with Ja Rule and Fat Joe, Ashanti released her debut single, "Foolish", which contains a sample of the 1983 song "Stay with Me" by DeBarge (also used by The Notorious B.I.G. in his 1995 single "One More Chance", and by Big L in "MVP").
 This is her biggest success to date, spending ten weeks atop the Billboard Hot 100.
 She became the second artist (after The Beatles) to have their first three chart entries in the top ten of the Hot 100 simultaneously.
 Ashanti's self-titled debut album, Ashanti, was released on Irv Gotti's Murder Inc. record label in April 2002.
 It debuted at number one on the U.S. Billboard 200 albums chart.
 The album has been certified triple platinum in the United States and sold six million copies worldwide.
 Ashanti wrote the album's twelve tracks, most of which were written on the spot in the studio.
 Ashanti's follow-up singles, "Happy" and "Baby", were not as successful as her debut single but peaked inside the top ten and top twenty in the U.S., respectively.
 Ashanti's debut album earned her many awards, including eight Billboard Music Awards, two American Music Awards, and a Grammy Award in 2003 for Best Contemporary R&B Album.
 Ashanti was the first artist to win Best Contemporary R&B Album before the category was last awarded in 2011.
 She was nominated as Best New Artist and "Foolish" was nominated in the Best Female R&B Vocal Performance category.
 She also received a Comet Award and two Soul Train Music Awards that same year.